cognisant/Docs.DevelopmentProcess/README.md

 Each project may also have some variables defined.
 Upon deployment, Octopus is capable of replacing placeholder values in config files with the appropriate value for the environment into which the software is being deployed (Test, Production, etc.).

 For software which is deployed to multiple customers, Octopus supports the concept of ‘Tenants.’
 This allows, for example, Bath ASU and Pharmaxo to receive the same system, deployed to separate servers and with bespoke configuration variables.

+### 1Password

+[1Password](https://1password.com) is the password manager the team uses to store and share work-related passwords securely.

+Team members use private vaults to manage passwords for their work-related accounts.

+There are also customer-specific vaults.
+These are used for managing shared credentials associated with a specific customer, or a software system used by that customer.

+If a team member needs to use the credentials of a shared account, they can find them in the relevant vault.

 ## Guidelines